mojaloop/thirdparty-sdk/src/server/README.md

 - [plugins](plugins/README.md) the module with plugins
 - `create.ts` the server instance creation
 - `extensions.ts` the server extensions
-- `run.ts` creates and registers plugins and extensions and finally starts the server
+- `setupAndStart.ts` creates and registers plugins and extensions and finally starts the server
 - `start.ts` to start the server to listening

 simplified usage: